16 Days of Activism against Gender-Based Violence

 Victoria’s new Gender Equality Act 2020 provides an opportunity for Council to align our efforts with the Victorian Government’s enhanced commitment to gender equality.

 The Act requires local government to take positive action towards achieving workplace gender equality, and to promote gender equality in our policies, programs and services.
-Council is currently developing our first four-year Gender Equality Action Plan (2021-2025) to advance workplace gender equality.
+Council is currently developing our first Gender Equality Action Plan (2022-2025) to advance workplace gender equality.
 We are also conducting gender impact assessments of policies, programs and services that have a significant impact on the community.
-This gender analysis will enable us to consider the impacts of our work on people of different genders and how our policies, programs and services can better support people of all genders and promote gender equality.
+This gender analysis will enable us to consider the impacts of our work on people of different genders and how our policies, programs and services can better support people of all genders, promote gender equality and prevent violence against women.